mkijowski/ceg3400/06-steganography/README.md

 Anywhere we can think to hide data.

-* On a messengers scalp, allowing hair to regrow before sending ~440BC
+* On a messengers scalp, allowing hair to regrow before sending ~440 BC
-* Written on the wood of a wax tablet before wax was applied ~440bc
+* Written on the wood of a wax tablet before wax was applied ~440 BC
 * Published in a major work ~Steganographia 1499
 * Written to an alternate track mode on a floppy ~1970s
   * [40 track mode](https://en.wikipedia.org/wiki/40-track_mode)